MinaProtocol/mina/rfcs/0019-storing-client-data.md

   block_length int [not null]
 }

-  // Consensus_status is an ADT, but with a small amount of state spaces, it can be coerced into an integer to make it easy to store it in a database.
+  // Consensus_status is an ADT, but with it's small state spaces, it can be coerced into an integer to make it easy to store it in a database.
 Here are the following states:
   // - pending : The block is still in the transition frontier.
 Value[0, (k-1)]
   // - confirmed : The block has reached finality by passing the root.
 Value=-1
   // - failure: The block got removed from the transition frontier.
 Value=-2